 You pretty much don’t need an SUV anywhere unless you go far east to Eastern Anatolia or Black Sea regions.
 But that is very far away and probably does not make sense to drive from Antalya to those places.

-During these months that we have been staying in Antalya, we have already done a road trip to Pamukkale, drove to Konya, Cappadocia, Fethiye, Mugla, Alanya, and ventured into the mountains.
+During these months that we have been staying in Antalya, we have already done a road trip to Pamukkale, drove to Konya, Cappadocia, Fethiye, Mugla, Alanya, ventured into the mountains, and went on many day trips.
 All these routes had very good roads and driving was easy.